The children of Japan's Fukushima battle an invisible enemy

 “But some really, really want to play outside.
 They say they want to play in the sandbox and make mud pies.
 We have to tell them no, I‘m sorry.
 Play in the sandbox inside instead.”

-A 30-km radius around the plant was declared a no-go zone, forcing 160,000 people from homes where some had lived for generations.
+A 30 km radius around the plant was declared a no-go zone, forcing some 160,000 people from homes where some had lived for generations.
 Other areas, where the radiation was not so critically high, took steps such as replacing the earth in parks and school playgrounds, decontaminating public spaces like sidewalks, and limiting children’s outdoor play time.

-“There are children in the disaster-stricken areas who are going to turn three tomorrow,” Prime Minister Shinzo Abe said on Monday.
-He told a nationally televised news conference he wanted to invite as many of them as possible to the 2020 Olympics, when they will be fourth-graders, as a “symbol of reconstruction.”

 “AVOID TOUCHING THE OUTSIDE AIR”